petermg/TheOcularMigraineMCP/README.md

 ### User Defined Resolution Presets
 Here you can create your own global resolution presets.
-Currently this will read all of your device's current display settings and create a profile for them.
+This fisrt reads all of your device's display settings and then creates a profile with them.
 HOWEVER, it will NOT read the current device resolution that is set but rather it will read what the resolution SLIDER is set to and save THAT to the global preset.
 I might change this later on based on user feedback.
 On the bottom you have three page options, [Recording,](#recording-screen), Misc, and Tools.
 Clicking either of those will take you to those pages.

 ![image](https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/d2ee82eb-faac-4761-85a1-136cde6d5b2a)